AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 ---
-title: Learn how to use perform a mutation using GraphQL on Adobe Commerce and Magento Open Source
+title: Learn how to perform a mutation using GraphQL on Adobe Commerce and Magento Open Source
 description: This is an introduction to GraphQL.
-We will be doing a mutation using POST calls for Adobe Commerce and Magento Open source
+We are doing a mutation using POST calls for Adobe Commerce and Magento Open source
 landing-page-description: This is an introduction to GraphQL.
 This section we show you how to perform your first mutation to an Adobe Commerce and Magento Open Source project.
 kt: 11524
 doc-type: tutorial
 audience: all